 How to get to Welli Hilli Park

 The Gangneung KTX started service in late 2017, and is the fastest way to reach Welli Hilli Park; the journey time is around 80 minutes from Seoul Station to the new Dunnae Station, for 16,800 won.
-Welli Hilli Park has a free shuttle bus from Dunnae Station, schedule here (the top two boxes show KTX departure times from Dunnae to Seoul and Gangneung.
-The third box is shuttle bus times from Dunnae Station to the resort, and the fourth box is shuttle bus times from the resort back to the station).
+Welli Hilli Park has a free shuttle bus from Dunnae Station, schedule here (the first 2 columns are for departing the resort – 1st column is shuttle departure times from the resort & 2nd column is the KTX departure times they connect with.
+The last 2 columns are for arriving at the resort – 3rd column is KTX arrival times at Dunnae Station, 4th column is shuttle bus departure time up to the resort).
 The shuttle bus pulls in at the bus stop right in front of the station: